CaptainCrowbar/crow/docs/options.md

 * The name or abbreviation has already been used by another option.
 * The description string is empty (or contains only whitespace).
 * The `anon` or `required` flag is used with a boolean option.
-* The `random` flag is used with a non-arithmetic type, or combined with `required`.
 * The `not_exists` flag is combined with `dir_exists` or `file_exists`.
 * Any of the file-related flags are used with an argument type other than `std::string`, `Path`, or a container of one of those.